Continental Mathematics League Gold Medal: The Grade 2 to Grade 4 Journey of Aayansh

 The Making of a MathFit Thinker

 Aayansh's gold medals are impressive.
 What is more impressive is the child behind them.
-A seven-year-old who enters every class with a smile and leaves having pushed himself a little further than before.
+A nine-year-old who enters every class with a smile and leaves having pushed himself a little further than before.
 Who finds genuine joy in breaking his own records.
 Who approaches mathematics the way the best problem-solvers do, with patience, flexibility, and an unshakeable belief that the solution is somewhere worth finding.

 That is what it looks like when a child is truly MathFit.
 Not just capable, but oriented toward challenge.
 Not just correct, but curious.
 Not just performing for an exam, but building a way of thinking that will serve him far beyond any competition.